-Through three moments in time, Norman tells the story of why Indigenous activism around fresh water issues is both a matter of protecting the waters and preserving Indigenous ways of life, and why the two are inseparable.
-Each vignette shines a light on the role of Indigenous activism at a different scale – personal, tribal and collective.
+Through three moments in time, Norman tells the story of why Indigenous activism around fresh water issues is a matter both of protecting the waters and preserving Indigenous ways of life and of why the two are inseparable.
+Each vignette shines a light on the role of Indigenous activism at a different scale — personal, tribal and collective.
 Together, those vignettes highlight acts of leadership and pay tribute to the resilience and determination of Coast Salish peoples in the face of ongoing colonialism and environmental change.

 Vignettes of activism